 The prep for this slow cooker coconut curry chicken soup is so simple!
 A ton of flavor comes from the green curry paste, so it doesn't require a bunch of other ingredients for flavor's sake.
 Into the slow cooker goes coconut milk, the green curry paste, and grated ginger, and then you give everything a whisk.
 Pour in the chicken broth, chicken breasts, and vegetables and cook until the chicken is done.
 Shred the chicken (see the recipe card for my tip to do this quickly), add additional coconut milk, and it's ready to serve.

 - You can use lite or regular coconut milk.
 I used lite and didn't find it lacking in flavor or creaminess.

-- I used about 2 lbs of boneless skinless chicken breasts (three big ones) and found that there was a lot of shredded chicken in each bowl of soup.
-That’s a good thing and we liked the heartiness, but I’d say you can get away with using less chicken and still be satisfied.
+- I used a little less than two pounds of boneless skinless chicken breasts (three big ones) and found that there was a lot of shredded chicken in each bowl of soup.
+That's a good thing and we liked the heartiness, but I'd say you can get away with using less chicken and still be satisfied.

 - 1 green pepper, cored and seeded, then diced

 - 1 14-oz can of lite coconut milk